Phantas0s/mouseless-dev/content/posts/sed-beginner-mouseless.md

 * `sed '0~2d' nginx.conf` - Delete every even line.
 * `sed '1~2d' nginx.conf` - Delete every odd line.

-* How sed works:
-    1. Go through a line of the input one by one
-    2. Copy the line in a buffer (the pattern space)
-    3. Apply the script on the pattern space
-    4. Spit the resulting pattern space and delete it
-    5. Continue to the next line

 It's possible to negate the address using a bang `!`.
 In practice it inverts the address.

 For example: